blinker57/js-dev-env/README.md

-# SandboxCharts
+# js-dev-env

-This codebase is a study using Google Charts.
+This is a js boilerplate.